pdonis/simpleblog3/README.md

 to it.
 The other object types fall into a simple hierarchy:

-- The blog contains one or more pages, plus metadata which can be specified in a separate file from the config file (the default filenames are ``blog.yaml`` (or ``blog.json``) and ``config.yaml`` (or ``config.json``), but other filenames can be passed on the command line to the ``simpleblog-run`` script--see below);
+- The blog contains one or more pages, plus metadata which can be specified in a separate file from the config file; the default filenames are ``blog.yaml`` (or ``blog.json``) and ``config.yaml`` (or ``config.json``), but other filenames can be passed on the command line to the ``simpleblog-run`` script--see below;

 - Each page wraps a "source", which can be either a single entry, or a container;